somefunAgba/autosgm/README.md

 - Construct Model (Differentiable Function) with  necessary methods.
 - Run the Network Modeling (Training)

-The ` opts ` folder contains the source-code for AutoSGM.
+The ` data ` folder stores raw data which form the basis for the whole learning setup.
-The ` data ` folder stores raw data which form the basis for the whole learning setup The ` arcs ` folder is meant to store any custom neural network architecture.
+The ` arcs ` folder is meant to store any custom neural network architecture.
-The `expstore` folder stores training information, graphic plots and saved models, when each `demo[x]show.ipynb` file is run
+The `expstore` folder stores training information, graphic plots and saved models, when each `demo[x]show.ipynb` file is run.

 ## API: Quick Use case (how tos?)